Healthy Designs in Furniture

 Desks should have at least 20 inches of space allowance from the edge to give extra space for computers and monitors while providing enough leg space to maximize mobility.

 Another major factor in selecting furniture is material health.
 It is a factor that every manufacturer and designer should abide by to avoid products that contain harmful substances like carcinogens that can trigger asthma and are detrimental to the environment and human health.

 The Perkins+Will’s Precautionary List identifies the majority of these ingredients from the pieces of information provided by multiple regulatory entities.
 It’s best to select manufacturers that are sharing awareness for material health pieces of information through Healthy Product Declarations (HPD) and other methodologies.

 Designers should be on the lookout when it comes to graded upholstery options that are free from PVC and don’t have harmful flame retardants which are related to diabetes, cancer, and reproductive health issues.

-The offerings for healthcare furniture continues to adapt and evolve.
+The offerings for healthcare furniture continue to adapt and evolve.
 The presence of charging plugs in seating and different side tables is an example of design element that is quickly incorporating the industry.

-Furniture used to be just a beautiful addition to our homes in the past, but as our culture evolve, and our lifestyles change, the needs for sustainable and functional types of furniture that help maximize our productivity and prolong our physical endurance increased just as much.
+Furniture used to be just a beautiful addition to our homes in the past, but as our culture evolves, and our lifestyles change, the need for sustainable and functional types of furniture that help maximize our productivity and prolong our physical endurance increased just as much.

-As healthcare industry see the value of useful and health-friendly pieces of furniture, the demands for such products also grows and continues to grow each year.
-Hopefully, manufacturers and designers can sustain the production and continues to make products that not only adds visual enhancement to a particular space but also improves the well-being of the person.
+As the healthcare industry sees the value of useful and health-friendly pieces of furniture, the demand for such products also grows and continues to grow each year.
+Hopefully, manufacturers and designers can sustain the production and continues to make products that not only add visual enhancement to a particular space but also improve the well-being of the person.